 Absolutely!
 Anyone that has a financial stake in the company has a right to review the balance sheet.
 It is extremely common for banks and other lenders to request access to your business’s financial records to determine their risk for supporting a Apex business.

 C.E.
-Thorn, CPA, PLLC has had nearly 30 years of experience providing small business support for Apex business owners.
+Thorn, CPA, PLLC has had over 30 years of experience providing small business support for Apex business owners.
 Our team of accountants understand the intricacies of keeping your business performing optimally.
 Speak with an experienced small business accountant in Apex by calling us at 919-420-0092 or completing the online contact form today.